 by Patricia Ames, Workflow

 It seems that every time you turn on the TV these days, “Watson” makes an appearance.
-The face of IBM’s cognitive computing revolution is technically not a face, a system designed to understand, reason, learn and interact with humans.
+The face of IBM’s cognitive computing revolution is technically not a face, but instead a system designed to understand, reason, learn and interact with humans.
 IBM held its inaugural World of Watson event in Las Vegas late last year and I had the opportunity to sit down with Bob Schultz, head of the IBM Talent Management Solutions group, which incorporates Watson Talent and Kenexa.
 Join me in the SpeakEasy.

 by David Pritts, Xerox